AndreasChristensen89/cleaner-copenhagen/README.md

 ## User Experience Considerations:

-Strategy
-Scope
-Structure
-Skeleton
-Surface

-The User
+### The User
-- What are the goals for a first time visitor
+* What are the goals for a first time visitor
+   * Quickly understand what the group is doing, and where and when it is operating
+   * Be able to naviagte effortless through the pages
+   * Easily reach the contact page and understand how to contact the group
-- What are the goals for a returning visitor
+* What are the goals for a returning visitor
+   * Confirm meeting points/times
+   * Check for updates of meeting times/places
+   * Quickly find contact page to ask questions/inquiries/give comments/recommendations

 ## Design choices
 * Overview